jiming-chen/jiming-chen.github.io/content/courses/cs3420/lecture02.md

 The PSR, PRIMASK, and CONTROL registers tell us about the execution modes.
 - PSR is 32 bits and has three sub-registers: Application (flags), Interrupt (exception number), and Execution (thumb state, which is always 1 for us)
-    - Condition codes are what the aPSR can hold.
-These codes are flags that say what the result of the last instruction was.
+    - Condition codes are what the APSR can hold.
+These codes are flags that say what the result of the last instruction was (N, C, Z, and V).
 We can suffix an instruction with "S", e.g. `SUBS` if we want to update the APSR.

 The general instruction format for ARM is `op <dst> <src1> <src2>`.
 There may be fewer source operands or no destination register.
 Operands can be registers e.g. `R1` or a literal e.g. `#3`.